 Fine, you do save the said amount now sincerely.
-Did you know how much money you would ‘really’ need for your son to complete medical education in 15 years down the lane?
+Did you know how much money you would ‘really’ need for your son to complete medical education 15 years down the lane?
 It will be around 1 crore.
 You must always add the inflation of about 6% which will determine the right value of money at any given time.
-Merely with saving ‘X’ amount every month or every year, you won’t be able to achieve your long term goals
+Merely with saving ‘X’ amount every month or every year, you won’t be able to achieve your long term goals.

 You must remember the following points to make financial plans which will help in achieving long term goals.

-Disciplined Investment Model:
+Disciplined Investment Model

 You need to be extremely patient while investing regularly and religiously to retrieve huge returns.
 Remember, savings and investing are the two sides of the coin.
 Savings will help in creating your future goals confidently, but remember, investing is what will take you to achieve these goals.
 Merely saving a percentage from your income will not yield any results.
 Create a disciplined investment model and follow it religiously.

-Control Expenses to Generate Savings:
+Control Expenses to Generate Savings

 Monitor and control your expenses.
 You can control expenses by limiting the usage of credit cards, paying bills on time and using the resources appropriately.
-Cut down unnecessary expenditure which will generate more revenue to your savings.
+Cut down unnecessary expenditure which will generate more revenue for your savings.
 Further when you invest more from your savings, you will be able to grow and achieve huge returns.

-Save regularly and keep investing for a long period of time:
+Save regularly and keep investing for a long period of time

 It is very important for you to save regularly, that too, for a long period of time.
-For example, decide about buying a house in 5 years down the lane as soon you start earning.
+For example, decide about buying a house in 5 years down the lane as soon as you start earning.
 Invest wisely during the interim period to yield the money you want at the end of five years.
-Remember to consider the inflation and invest wisely.
+Remember to consider inflation and invest wisely.
 Once the house is bought, set a goal for the next big investment and continue with saving and investing in order to achieve your goal.